0 Part Course |

 • Rule 144A

-The trainer is a specialist lawyer and senior adviser with over 25 years of transactional experience across magic circle law firms, bulge bracket investment banks and City practice, most recently as a partner heading a structured finance and derivatives team in Europe.
-She has been actively involved in the creation of innovative structured transactions, structuring, drafting and negotiating complex financings across multiple jurisdictions and asset classes.
+Delivering Redcliffe’s Bond Documentation course is a specialist lawyer and senior adviser with over 25 years of transactional experience across magic circle law firms, bulge bracket investment banks and City practice.
+She was most recently a partner heading a structured finance and derivatives team in Europe.
+Here she has been actively involved in the creation of innovative structured transactions, structuring, drafting and negotiating complex financings across multiple jurisdictions and asset classes.

 Her core expertise spans securitisation, derivatives, structured finance, real estate finance, repos, debt capital markets and financial regulation.
 She has advised some of the world's leading financial institutions, including Credit Suisse, Citigroup and HSBC, and has practised across London, New York, Hong Kong and Singapore, giving her both a global perspective and deep experience of cross-border transaction structures.

-At A&O Shearman, she advised on CMBS and RMBS securitisations, real estate finance, Opco/Propco structures, LMA documentation and US 144A deals with secondments to the Real Estate Finance trading desk at Credit Suisse and to Citibank, advising on structured real estate finance, acquisition finance and syndication.
+At A&O Shearman, our bond documents specialist advised on CMBS and RMBS securitisations, real estate finance, Opco/Propco structures, LMA documentation and US 144A deals with secondments to the Real Estate Finance trading desk at Credit Suisse and to Citibank, advising on structured real estate finance, acquisition finance and syndication.
 She subsequently moved in-house at Credit Suisse, advising on structured products, derivatives, CDOs, CLOs, repos and regulatory capital transactions through and after the global financial crisis.

 Her consulting career spans complex, high-profile projects for major banks and financial institutions, including HSBC, Linklaters, Barclays and others, covering derivatives, securitisation, regulatory compliance and large-scale remediation.